Who Should Teach Artificial Intelligence Right from Wrong?

 United States: From Inventing AI to Total Control of the World?

-May God lengthen the life of my university professor — Professor Gbarfsky — who used to wish out loud that he would live long enough to see this era: the era of real artificial intelligence.
+May God lengthen the life of my university professor — Professor Gabrovsky — who used to wish out loud that he would live long enough to see this era: the era of real artificial intelligence.

 He would say it often: “I hope we live long enough to see the day of true AI.”